Medals and Prizes

 The Robert Peele Prize

-A prize of $500 awarded from time to time to that member of the graduating class in mining engineering who has shown the greatest proficiency in his or her course of studies.
+A cash prize awarded from time to time to that member of the graduating class in mining engineering who has shown the greatest proficiency in his or her course of studies.

 The Claire S. and Robert E. Reiss Prize in Biomedical Engineering